Start an event

 - A support network The central team are all experienced conference organisers and we’re here to help, the other event organisers are also a peer group of folks going through the same thing as you making it great to get advice and ideas

-- An infrastructure This is still in development3 but you’ll have a conference platform that you can utilise to get up and running, no reinventing the wheel required
+- An infrastructure We have site templates, sort the hosting, and nifty tools that you can use to get up and running, no reinventing the wheel required

 - An ethos We make learning about R accessible and local, our focus on getting R to the people instead of getting the people to R helps build a diverse and growing local community of R users